amashiifernando/A-L-Academic-Performance-Eligibility-Analytics-System/README.md

 This system is intended for educational and analytical purposes only.

-Eligibility predictions are based on historical 2020 examination data and should not be interpreted as official university admission decisions.
+Predictions are generated using historical 2020 examination data and should not be interpreted as official university admission decisions.

 Official eligibility is determined by the relevant Sri Lankan higher education authorities.